Lesson 3

 The Shape of the Chart

+A Western horoscopic chart is a circle divided into twelve slices, oriented by the ascendant.
 A Polar Astrology chart looks nothing like this.
-It's a square — specifically, a grid of twelve boxes arranged in a ring, four on each side, with the center left open.
+It's a square — a grid of twelve boxes arranged in a ring, four on each side, with the center left open.
 The twelve Earthly Branches (子丑寅卯辰巳午未申酉戌亥) are fixed to the twelve boxes in a permanent arrangement — they never move.
 What changes from chart to chart is which palace occupies which branch position.

 The Twelve Palaces